israpps/FreeMcBoot-Installer/test/6_FAQ.md

 All PlayStation 2 consoles excluding the late models and PS2TV should be supported, although FHDB can only be used on consoles that can have a HDD connected to them (From `SCPH-10000` to `SCPH-70XXX`).

 The unsupported late PlayStation 2 console models start from the SCPH-90000, manufactured starting in the 3rd quarter of year 2008 (datecode 8C).
-They are usually R-chassis models.
+They are __usually__ R-chassis models.
 They have boot ROM v2.30 or newer, and will never Boot FreeMcBoot autonomously.

 However, not all R-chassis and/or consoles with datecode 8C cannot work with FMCB (since the patch was made during that time), To be sure you have to check the ROM version from uLaunchELF.

+## Why are there so many versions of FreeMcBoot on the download page?

+FreeMcBoot is one of the most famous and massively consumed homebrew softwares around. but it has one major issue, due to how it works and was designmed, it has __LOTS__ of conflicts with modchiped consoles. the newer the FreeMcBoot version, the less chances of working properly.

+So follow this rule:
+If your console has no modchip install v1.966. else, try another one of the offered options.

+FreeMcBoot v1.8 is excluded from this repository due to many flaws that it has, that were corrected during development of v1.9xx series.

 ## What is the "OSD"?